AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-2/natural-keys.md

 ## Example(s)

-The BBC programmes website uses URIs that are derived from its existing "programme id" or pid.
+The BBC program website uses URIs that are derived from its existing "program id" or pid.

 ## Discussion